 Why is that?

-Simply because support and resistance is hard to sell as everyone thinks they already know it.
+Simply because support and resistance are hard to sell as everyone thinks they already know it.

 Because price action trading is relatively simple and easy to sell, the amount of subscription-based groups offering signals or some form of education is over the top.

-Obviously, as most of the people offering these groups are either not trading at all or using tiny accounts.
+Obviously, as most people offering these groups are either not trading at all or using tiny accounts.

 All they do is sell you the idea of massive market manipulation as they know where the big banks and institutions are placing trades and how you can follow these big players.

-Does a 20-something-year-old who often hides behind an anonymous twitter avatar or posting pictures on Instagram where he present trading as an easy job you can do from your smartphone know-how “big banks and institutions manipulate the financial markets and how you can profit on that for just $99,99 a month?”
+Does a 20-something-year-old who often hides behind an anonymous Twitter avatar or posting pictures on Instagram where he presents trading as an easy job you can do from your smartphone know-how “big banks and institutions manipulate the financial markets and how you can profit on that for just $99,99 a month?”

 That is up to your common sense to decide.